Clifton893/100-days-of-code/log.md

 ## Log

+### Day 35: November 21
+Introduced to Python dictionaries; [built a program](https://replit.com/@Clifton893/day-9-1-exercise#main.py) looping through a dictionary to create values in a new, empty dictionary.

 ### Day 34: November 20
 Long week and chores piled up, day off from code. +1 day after Day 100.